Plugins Overview

 1. Core Abstraction

-At its core, RisingVβs plugin system wraps BepInExβs BasePlugin
+At its core, RisingVβs plugin system wraps BepInExβs BasePlugin into a richer abstraction:

 Uniform Six-Stage Lifecycle